EN

 Outpatient psychiatric treatment, when referred by a physician:

-1.3b Local Plans - Non-VHIS
+1.3b Local Insurance Plans - Non-VHIS

-Insurance ProviderPsychiatryPsychology
+Insurance ProviderInpatientOutpatient

 AIA

-For stay and treatment in a mental or psychiatric hospital, or in the mental or psychiatric unit of a hospital
+For stay and treatment in a mental or psychiatric hospital, or in the mental or psychiatric unit of a hospital:

 Not covered